Clodolt/laravel9-vue3-vuetify3-tailwind-starter/README.md

 # Laravel 9 + Vue 3 + Vuetify Project Starter

-A template I have created to ease starting a project with those popular frameworks, as all three frameworks have gotten big version updates with changes recently.
+A template I have created to ease starting a project with those popular frameworks, as all three frameworks have gotten big version updates with changes recently without a lot of help online regarding using them together.

 ### Note: